Ten romantic things to do in Cyprus

 During the summer months, a number of evening concerts are held under the canopy of stars and are almost magical in character.
 Ancient Curium is a magnificent Roman theatre perching on the cliffs high above the beach just a few kilometres west of Limassol where each year a popular Shakespearean play is performed and has seen some wonderfully diverse musical concerts ranging from military bands to Vanessa Mae!
 Ancient Amathus on the other side of Limassol is an equally stunning setting for musical and dramatic events.
 In the heart of Limassol, the Tsirion stadium has been the venue for some excellent pop concerts including Sting and Blue.
 In Larnaka, productions often take place in the popular Finikoudes promenade and Pattichion Amphitheatre and in Ayia Napa, sport stadiums often host concerts by popular Greek and British artists as well as West End shows.

-The capital, Nicosia is the focus for musical events of all kinds and whilst internationally acclaimed music concerts are hosted by the Pharos Trust, well known international stars regularly perform in the magical setting of the D’Avila Moat – a concert facility situated in the shadow of the old city walls.
+The capital, Nicosia is the focus for musical events of all kinds and whilst internationally acclaimed classical music concerts are hosted indoors by the Pharos Trust, well known international stars regularly perform in the magical setting of the D’Avila Moat – a concert facility situated in the shadow of the old city walls.
 In recent years there have been some sensational concerts including Elton john, Pavarotti and Diana Ross.

 In Pafos, the picturesque harbour is transformed each September for the annual Pafos Aphrodite Festival which draws opera lovers from all over Europe.
 Against the magnificent backdrop of the medieval castle, an international opera company performs a much loved opera and it really is a breathtaking experience to relax and listen to the opera with the moon above and a plethora of fishing boats heading out to see in the distance.